Brilliant memoir by addict turned author.

 Although she wins a place to study drama at UCT, fearing failure and also sensing her parents cannot afford the tuition, she opts to go to the UK where she gets lost in bars, clubs and pills.
 On her return to South Africa, she embraces the “free love” Ecstasy trance club scene but when she meets Darren, a heroin addict, she turns to needles.
 Her search for love and acceptance descends into a self-destructive spiral as an intravenous smack addict.

-This is a harrowing memoir on the darkness of addiction, but it is also a touching and sometimes humorous account of a little-girl-turned-woman’s deep need and reckless pursuit for love.
+This is a harrowing memoir on the darkness of addiction, abuse and mental illness, but it is also a touching and sometimes humorous account of a little-girl-turned-woman’s deep need and reckless pursuit for love.